kingmalza/cathedralQA/README.md

 # cathedralQA
-Repo for the open source Test Suite Cathedral project
+Repo for the open source Test Suite Cathedral (codename aida)

 Aida ATM (Automa-on Test Suite) allows you to independently create, manage, plan and execute any type